 Hospital policies help cover the cost of in-hospital treatment by your doctor and hospital costs such as accommodation and theatre fees.
 Generally, any medical services listed under the Medicare Benefits Schedule (MBS) can be covered on some form of private hospital insurance.
 Some services which are not listed on the MBS, such as elective cosmetic surgery or laser eye surgery, are only covered by private hospital insurance to a limited extent or not at all.

-- Top Private Hospital Cover - must cover all services where Medicare pays a benefit;
+- Top Private Hospital Cover - has no exclusions or restrictions and must cover all services where Medicare pays a benefit;

 - Medium Private Hospital Cover - excludes or restricts one or more of the following but includes any services in the basic classification: Pregnancy and birth related services, Assisted reproductive services, Cataract and eye lens procedures, Joint replacements i.e. shoulder, knee, hip and elbow including revisions, Hip and knee replacements, Hip replacements, Dialysis for chronic renal failure and Sterilisation.